Admissions Policies and Procedures

 Admission to South Carolina Honors College

-Regardless of chosen major, qualified students at USC have the opportunity to participate in the University’s Honors College.
+Regardless of chosen major, qualified students at UofSC have the opportunity to participate in the University’s Honors College.
 A special application for admission into the South Carolina Honors College is required.
 Most students in the college enter as freshmen.
-Students who have already completed at least one semester - at USC or elsewhere - may apply as transfer students.
+Students who have already completed at least one semester - at UofSC or elsewhere - may apply as transfer students.
 Details are provided later in this bulletin; please consult the index.
 Those who wish to participate in the college should contact the Office of Undergraduate Admissions.

 Admission as a Non-Degree-Seeking Candidate